Festivals & Events

-From Shin-Kobe Station, take the Hokushinkyu Railway to Tanigami Station.
+From Shin-Kobe Station, take the Subway Hokushin Line to Tanigami Station.
 Transfer to the Shintetsu Railway Arima Line and get off at Sanda.
 Here, take the Fukuchiyama Line to Sasayamaguchi Station.
 Finally, catch a local bus or taxi to the castle.

 A song with local ties